Channable

 It’s not advisable to run Standard Shopping campaigns for the same product set already included in a Performance Max campaign.

-Why?Because Google gives priority to Performance Max over Standard campaigns — including Display campaigns that use a connected Merchant Center feed.
+Why?
+Because Google gives priority to Performance Max over Standard campaigns including Display campaigns that use a connected Merchant Center feed.

-If campaigns are running in separate Google Ads accounts (i.e., different CIDs) or don’t rely on a Merchant Center feed, then the ad with the highest Ad Rank will be displayed.
+There is one exception: If campaigns are running in separate Google Ads accounts (i.e., different CIDs) or don’t rely on a Merchant Center feed, then the ad with the highest Ad Rank will be displayed.

-As with many pmax best practices, the rule of thumb is to avoid overlap to ensure your campaign structure remains clean and optimized.
+As with many Pmax Best Practices, the rule of thumb is to avoid overlap to ensure your campaign structure remains clean and optimized.

-Key takeaways from this interview
+Key takeaways from this article

 • For seasonal products or sales, build a dedicated promotion campaign.